 At Bark we’re serious about helping parents protect kids online.
 One way to do this is to set up the free parental controls available on your kid’s Apple device.

-With these controls, you know what they can and cannot access on their devices.
-Below is an non-exhaustive, but fairly comprehensive, overview of what you can do to your child’s iOS device to set them up for a positive and responsible experience.
-We provide tips on the varying levels of restrictions so you can make the best decision based on your individual kids.
+With these controls, you know what they can and cannot access on their device.
+Below is an non-exhaustive, but fairly comprehensive, overview of what you can do to your child’s Apple device to set them up for a positive and responsible experience.
+We provide tips (and screenshots!) on the varying levels of restrictions so you can make the best decision based on the maturity level of your individual kids.

 Setting up parental controls on your kid’s iPhone or iPad is like setting up a security detail for the President.
 Different areas are put under different types of restrictions – some are on lock down and some are set up for restricted access to trusted advisors only.
 You decide which ones are best for your kid.

 These controls are for software versions prior to version iOS 12.

 If your child's device has been updated to iOS 12 or later, check out this article instead:

 The Eagle Has Landed – A Passcode For Each Device

 You’ve given your tween or teen a new iPhone or iPad, but you haven’t given it to the stranger who finds it on a park bench when they’ve lost it.
 Put a passcode on their iPhone that you and your child know, but others won’t.

 Go to Settings > Passcode (or Touch ID & Passcode) > Tap Turn Passcode On > Enter a 4 digit code > Re-enter code to confirm.